CFG0 Natural Sciences BSc Undergraduate 2020

 The key characteristics of the Natural Sciences degree at Durham are choice, flexibility and depth.
-The Natural Sciences degree programme has a wide choice of subjects and in later years there is choice between modules within subjects.
-It is also a flexible degree programme and with most subjects you can delay choosing your subjects until you get to Durham and you can also change the shape of your degree at the end of the first year.
+The Natural Sciences degree has a wide choice of subjects and in later years there is choice between modules within subjects.
+It is also a flexible degree and with most subjects you can delay choosing your subjects until you get to Durham and you can also change the shape of your degree at the end of the first year.

 - The University operates on a system of undergraduates studying 120 credits each year.
 There are 20, 40 and a few 60 credit modules, so students choose combinations of modules which add up to precisely 120 credits.

 - There are two types of degree that you can obtain, a 3-year BSc (degree code CFG0) or a 4-year MSci (degree code FGC0).
 Both the BSc and the MSci contain BSc Joint Honours and MSci Joint Honours degrees as well as the more broad BSc Natural Sciences and MSci Natural Sciences degrees.

 - You should note that not all combinations of all modules in all subjects are feasible.
 Choices are constrained by the limits of the University timetable, which changes every year.

 As part of the BSc Natural Sciences degree you may follow one of the following patterns of study: